 Scientist Nikola Tesla introduced alternating current to the world.
 In alternating current, the electrons keep shifting their directions periodically.
-As a result, the voltage is also reversed along with the current.
-Also, the magnitude and polarity change with time.
+As a result, the voltage is also reversed along with the current, the magnitude and polarity change with time.

-To identify it using a waveform, a sine wave is used and it can be considered as a curved line.
+It using a waveform, a sine wave is used, and it can be considered as a curved line.
 The curved lines depict electric cycles that are measured per second.
 This measurement is read in Hertz.

-Using a transformer, AC can be converted from high value to a lower value and vice versa.
-That is why alternating current is mostly used to power houses, offices, and buildings.
+Using a transformer, AC can be converted from high value to a lower cost and vice versa.
+That is why alternating current is mostly used to powerhouses, offices, and buildings.
 Moreover, transporting the current over long distances is relatively easy.

 Generation of AC

 AC is generated using a device called an alternator.
 Here, a loop of wire is spun inside a magnetic field.
-This induces the flow of current along the wire of the device.
-The rotation of the wire can be caused by flowing water, a wind turbine or a steam turbine.
+This induces the flow of current along with the wiring of the device.
+The rotation of the wire can be caused by flowing water, a wind turbine, or a steam turbine.
 So, the wire spins and periodically enters a different magnetic polarity.
 As a result, the voltage and current fluctuate inside the wire.